llxSKyWALKeRxll/SkyDroid/README.md

 The web development course and project that I did recently is really helping me out here as Kotlin & Java and XML & HTML go hand in hand.
 I am really excited to build a useful and productive application from the knowledge that I will have after the completion of this course.
 This is my first application on Android.
-//Screenshots will be added in due course of time
+> Screenshots will be added in due course of time